MLB Betting Rules at MA Sportsbooks

 Rules for shortened seasons

-In the event of a shortened regular season, futures bets on a team’s win total are subject to the sportsbook’s required number of games played for the bet to stand.
-It is usually a percentage of the season.
-For example, at DraftKings it is 98% of a team’s scheduled games.
+If the regular season is shortened, the validity of futures bets placed on a team’s win total depends on the number of games required by the sportsbook for the bet to remain active.
+Typically, this requirement represents a certain percentage of the full season.
+For instance, at DraftKings, it stands at 98% of the team’s originally scheduled games.

 MLB betting rules by wager type